-PROSPECTUS NEOGENOMICS, INC. 7,000,000 shares of Common Stock
+PROSPECTUS NEOGENOMICS, INC. 7,000,000 Shares of Common Stock

-This prospectus relates to the sale of up to 7,000,000 shares of the Common Stock, par value \$0.001 per share ("Common Stock") of NeoGenomics, Inc. (referred to individually as the "Parent Company" or, collectively with all of its subsidiaries, as the "Company", "NeoGenomics", or "we", "us", or "our") by certain persons who are stockholders of the Parent Company.
-The selling stockholders consist of:
+This prospectus relates to the sale of up to 7,000,000 shares of the common stock, par value \$0.001 per share, of NeoGenomics, Inc., a Nevada corporation, by the selling stockholders named in this prospectus in the section "Selling Stockholders".
+In this prospectus we refer to NeoGenomics, Inc., a Nevada corporation, individually as the "Parent Company" and collectively with all of its subsidiaries as "Company," "we," "us," "our" and "NeoGenomics".